 It comprises over 200 timepieces from watchmaking centres in Germany, England, the Netherlands and France and dating from the 15th to 19th century.

 The Jenny Adèle Burckhardt-Stiftung was founded by Dr. Dieter Burckhardt in memory of his mother in 1994/95.
 It comprises some 400 objects from the 17th to 19th century that have long been in Basel collections, first and foremost among them the Wettstein Cup.

 Part of this collection is exhibited in the Barfüsserkirche and in the Haus zum Kirschgarten.

 PD Dr. Daniel Burckhardt (President)

 Esther Baur (representing the Staatsarchiv Basel)

 Thérèse Burckhardt (observer

 The Pauls-Eisenbeiss-Stiftung was founded by Rosemarie von Lentzke-Pauls in memory of her parents in 1975.

-Its internationally renowned collection of 18th-century porcelain comprising pieces from all the major manufactories in Meissen, Höchst, Frankenthal and Ludwigsburg is to be exhibited in the Haus zum Kirschgarten from the autumn of 2020 (planned).
+Its collection of 18th-century porcelain comprising pieces from all the major manufactories in Meissen, Höchst, Frankenthal and Ludwigsburg is of great international importance.